 Well, on any given day I get about 100+ emails on minimum and at least 20% of those are subscriptions.
 And let me add, at least 50% of those, are subscriptions to newsletters that I didn’t ask for.

 Unroll.me helps me to add a layer between email senders and the inbox.
 My favourite feature being the ability to unsubscribe from irrelevant senders so they make one’s inbox a less stressful experience.

 10. WordPress – Blogging Platform: I have been using WordPress for at least 10 years now, and it’s definitely my favourite blogging platform.
 I wouldn’t be surprised if WordPress’s claim to power about a fifth of the internet is actually true.

-You can rapidly create a new blog entirely for free, with a reasonable amount of customisation; and also most web hosts provide WordPress as a free single-click install.
-It’s a great mix of power, customisation, and usability, and almost all the organizations I have worked for, use WordPress at the back end for their corporate blog.
+You can rapidly create a new blog entirely for free, with a reasonable amount of customization; and also most web hosts provide WordPress as a free single-click install.
+It’s a great mix of power, customization, and usability, and almost all the organizations I have worked for, use WordPress at the back end for their corporate blog.

 What are some of your favourite marketing technology tools?
 Share below.